Halifax Borough Market - Halifax Future High Streets

 Roof

 We're refurbishing the main roof to make the market warmer, watertight and allow more natural light into the building.
-As part of this work we are redecorating the ceiling and wrought iron fixtures in tones of blue, green, gold and cream.
+As part of this work we've redecorated the ceiling and wrought iron fixtures in tones of blue, green, gold and cream.

 Access